-- .1 Determine exact location of person(s) and make sure of identity of wanted person.
+.1 Determine exact location of person(s) and make sure of identity of wanted person.
 (See special notation below).
+Take your time and be sure:

+- ~ which building ~ which doorway

+- which floor which hallway

+- ~ which room ~ exact location on rooftop

-Take your time and be sure: - which buildingwhich doorwaywhich floorwhich hallway - which roomwhich windowany other possible location - .2 Consider extinguishing street lights, car lights, or other lighting that does or could illuminate the officers on the scene. - .3 Position of person(s) should somehow be illuminated. - .4 Establish observation posts at highest possible elevations.
+- ~ which window ~ any other possible location

+.2 Consider extinguishing street lights, car lights, or other lighting that does or could illuminate the officers on the scene.

+.3 Position of person(s) should somehow be illuminated.

+.4 Establish observation posts at highest possible elevations.

-- .5 Citizens in area around the person(s) should be evacuated whenever tactical conditions permit. - .6 If not practical to evacuate due to heavy population, warn all occupants to stay indoors behind locked doors. - .7 All evacuees should be contacted and identifications made to facilitate future investigations - .8 MAKE SURE PERSON(S) IS ISOLATED AND STAYS ISOLATED.
-ABOVE ALL, DO NOT ALLOW ANY UNAUTHORIZED PERSONNEL WITHIN THE PERIMETER OF YOUR SECURED AREA. - .9 Only those officers trained in hostage negotiations should attempt contact with suspect(s). - .10 DO NOT ALLOW ANYONE OTHER THAN NEGOTIATING OFFICERS TO COMMUNICATE WITH THE SUSPECT.
-The decision to allow the suspect to speak to anyone other than police personnel rests with the trained hostage negotiators. - .11 Locate and identify any eyewitnesses to any activities that took place prior to your arrival.
+.5 Citizens in area around the person(s) should be evacuated whenever tactical conditions permit.

+.6 If not practical to evacuate due to heavy population, warn all occupants to stay indoors behind locked doors.

+.7 All evacuees should be contacted and identifications made to facilitate future investigations

+.8 MAKE SURE PERSON(S) IS ISOLATED AND STAYS ISOLATED.
+ABOVE ALL, DO NOT ALLOW ANY UNAUTHORIZED PERSONNEL WITHIN THE PERIMETER OF YOUR SECURED AREA.

+.9 Only those officers trained in hostage negotiations should attempt contact with suspect(s).

+.10 DO NOT ALLOW ANYONE OTHER THAN NEGOTIATING OFFICERS TO COMMUNICATE WITH THE SUSPECT.
+The decision to allow the suspect to speak to anyone other than police personnel rests with the trained hostage negotiators.

+.11 Locate and identify any eyewitnesses to any activities that took place prior to your arrival.
 FURTHER INTERROGATION OF THESE PERSONS CAN BE MADE LATER.